Cape Breton (provincial electoral district)

-Cape Breton was a provincial electoral district in Nova Scotia, Canada, that existed from 1867 to 1925.
+Cape Breton was a provincial electoral district in Nova Scotia, Canada, from 1867 to 1925.
 For the bulk of its existence, the district elected two members to the Nova Scotia House of Assembly.
 In 1925, Cape Breton and neighbouring Richmond County were divided into three electoral districts: Cape Breton East, Cape Breton Centre, and Richmond—West Cape Breton.

 Members of the Legislative Assembly

 Cape Breton elected the following members to the Legislative Assembly.
-Except for a brief period from 1916-1925 when it elected four members, the Cape Breton district always elected two members to the Nova Scotia House of Assembly.
+Except for a brief period from 1916 to 1925 when it elected four members, the Cape Breton district always elected two members to the Nova Scotia House of Assembly.